-Each ADC channel can be independently programmed to add a 24-bit signed offset value to the sample data (see the Register Details section).
+The ADC can be programmed to add a 24-bit signed offset value to the sample data (see the Register Details section).
 When adding an offset to the samples, it is possible to cause the sample data to saturate numerically.
-Take this into account when using the offset feature.
+The user must take this into account when using the offset feature.
 The default value is 0x000000.
-See the Channel 0 Offset Registers section or Channel 1 Offset Registers section in the AD4630-24/AD4632-24 register map for more details.
+See the Offset Registers section for more details.